 Despite strong efforts, neuroscientific tinnitus research in humans is in dire need of robust findings that would enable a deeper understanding of this condition (Reisinger et al., 2023).
 Large amounts of studies, especially using EEG or MEG, have focused on spectral characteristics of resting state activity.
 Apart from empirical robustness of various “neural correlates“, most of the underlying conceptual assumptions, often based on hyperactive or hypersynchronous neural ensembles, are insufficient in explaining distinct phenomena (Sedley, 2019).
 A conceptual challenge is observing why some individuals with hearing loss develop tinnitus, whereas others with comparable hearing loss do not.
 To overcome these issues, the application of predictive processing models to tinnitus has become particularly popular (Sedley et al., 2016).
 Distinct predictive processing patterns could e.g., either develop within an individual in contributing to chronification of tinnitus (e.g., shift of “default prediction” from silence to sound; Sedley, 2019).
 Alternatively, they could be conceived as sensory processing style, making certain individuals more vulnerable to develop tinnitus under certain conditions (e.g., hearing loss, aging), a notion reminiscent of the “strong prior” hypothesis of hallucinations (Corlett et al., 2019).
 In any case, any more conclusive claims would require longitudinal data, ideally with a tinnitus-free baseline, something that the field is currently lacking.
 Recently, using a simple MEG paradigm (Demarchi et al., 2019), we were able to show relatively enhanced tone frequency specific pre-activation in tinnitus (Partyka et al., 2019).
 The present study overcame a key limitation of the study by rigorously controlling for hearing loss.
 By showing that the key effect remains robust in a new sample and despite some important changes in the paradigm, it provides robust evidence for a role of altered predictive processing in understanding tinnitus.
-We will refer to this tone frequency specific pre-activation as a “neural prediction score” in tinnitus, indication deviations between random and predictable sounds that are specifically found in tinnitus patients.
+We will refer to this tone frequency specific pre-activation as a “neural prediction score” in tinnitus, indicating deviations between random and predictable sounds that are specifically found in tinnitus patients.
+By now, this “neural prediction score” specifies merely a broader concept than a concrete numerical score.
+Influencing factors and underlying mechanisms are still not fully understood and it is therefore not applicable yet to determine a concrete value to quantify neural predictions.